 Teas also contain tannins, which are astringent plant compounds.
 These can dehydrate skin and body tissues, causing the sensation of dryness.
 Similarly, alcohol is also a diuretic that can make cottonmouth worse.
 Try to avoid these to decrease cottonmouth.

 Sugar-free gum is considered to be one of the best ways to eradicate dry mouth.
 Gums that contain xylitol can help maintain a neutral pH of the mouth, meaning you could potentially be fighting tooth decay while relieving your dry mouth.

 The act of chewing stimulates saliva production.
 The brain believes it is digesting food, when it is not.

-Sour candy can activate the flow of saliva, providing relief from cotton mouth that lasts as long as the candy does.
-The glands in your mouth react differently to different tastes, and flavors that are sour are often accompanied with a influx of moisture.
+A natural way to stimulate the production of saliva is to suck on a lemon or orange.
+Sour candy can also activate the flow of saliva, providing relief from cottonmouth that lasts as long as the candy does.
+The glands in your mouth react differently to different tastes, and flavors that are sour are often accompanied with an influx of saliva.

+Your nasal passages can also become dry when cottonmouth strikes, which can aggravate the sinuses, mouth, throat, and sense of taste.
 Inhaling steam is a great way to add moisture to your mouth and nasal passages.
-Just boil some water or use a humidifier and breathe it in.
+Just boil some water, run a hot shower or use a humidifier.